 The Division’s Unprecedented Intervention.
 While the District Court was considering what injunctive relief to give, the Division intervened to support Qualcomm and oppose the FTC.
 On appeal, it has maintained its support of Qualcomm and continued to oppose the FTC.

-As a general rule, the agency that assumes responsibility for a particular antitrust matter has sole authority to handle it.
+As a general rule, the federal agency that assumes responsibility for a particular antitrust matter has sole authority to handle it.
 The other agency is expected to defer or at most to express its disagreements privately.
 When the two agencies publicly oppose one another in a pending antitrust litigation, they use their official imprimatur to urge contradictory interpretations of antitrust law in the same case.
 That undermines the authority of both agencies and imposes unreasonable burdens and expectations on the presiding court, the parties to the case, similarly situated parties observing the case, the antitrust bar, other government agencies, and the general public.
 That cannot be sound enforcement practice.

 The DOJ’s National Security Arguments Should Fail.
 Qualcomm’s appeal to the Ninth Circuit has been fully briefed, heard, and submitted.
 The Division has argued that the injunction against Qualcomm should be lifted on grounds of “national security.”
 According to the Division, Chinese progress in 5G technology somehow poses an undefined risk to the “national security” of the United States, and this circumstance means that Qualcomm, which is an acknowledged leader in 5G technology, should be permitted to continue refusing to license its SEPs to rival chipmakers and to oblige OEMs to accept its SEP licenses, even if their effect is to impose supracompetitive pricing, an industry-wide “tax” on rival chips, and exclusivity arrangements that substantially foreclose competition in the above two markets.